 Razer has shaken up the mechanical keyboard scene with its Opto-Mechanical switches that bring lightning-fast activation by use of an optical light sensor.
 With optical mechanical switches, which are growing in popularity among manufacturers, pressing a key activates a receiver through a light beam, rather than physical contact.
 The switches have grown more popular for smooth actuation and because they shouldn’t degrade at a slower rate than standard mechanical switches.
 We tested the Huntsman Elite with its clicky optical switches, which actuate at just 1.5mm with 45g of force.
 In our testing, we quickly fell in love with the light and clicky switches' sound.
 They also offer the ideal amount of resistance and a delightful noise when bottoming out.
 Beware: This light-powered keyboard is loud.

-We’ve tried other optical mechanical keyboards, like the IOGear HVER Pro X and Razer Huntsman Tournament, but only Razer’s Huntsman nails this tech while still delivering stable, reliable keys and keycaps.
+We’ve tried other optical mechanical keyboards, like the IOGear HVER Pro X and Razer Huntsman Tournament, but Razer’s Huntsman shines by nailing the tech while still delivering stable, reliable keys and keycaps.
 When gaming, the Huntsman brought a lot of noise but also rapid actuation that didn’t exhaust our digits.
 It was particularly handy in twitchy, fast games, like Quake Champions.

 If you’re willing to spend on a premium mechanical gaming keyboard, the Corsair K95 RGB Platinum XT won’t let you down.
-It’s one the best gaming keyboards we’ve tested but is expensive (on sale for $160at the time of writing), partially thanks to features that some won’t find necessary.
+It’s one the best gaming keyboards we’ve tested but is expensive (currently $200), partially thanks to features that some won’t find necessary.

 The board comes with Cherry MX Brown (tactile and quiet), Silver Speed (fast and quiet), but we tested the Blue (tactile and clicky) version.
 The switches were great for daily typing, but we’d prefer either the quieter or short-actuating switch choices for gaming.
 There are no linear options, like Cherry MX Red, here.